chipguyhere/PulseCapture/README.md

 * Hardware-assisted Soft Serial Rx

 *Hardware timer capture* is a feature of the AVR chips that offloads the time stamping of incoming pulses to the on-chip *timer* units.
-Without this step, other activities performed by your sketch cause delays between receiving a signal and processing it, which interferes with reliability and quality.
-Addressable color LED strips are common cause of extreme interrupt latency.
+Without this step, other activities performed by your sketch (like updating ```millis()```) will add unpredictable delays between receiving a signal and processing it, several times per second, which interferes with reliability and quality.
+These delays (especially when observed on servo readings) are sometimes called "jitter".
+Running color LED strips from a sketch is a frequent and common cause of extreme jitter.

 ## Supported models and pins
 On Arduino Uno and Nano, you can use any digital or analog input, especially pin __8__.
 The Pin Change Interrupt is used for capture, which is hardware-supported on all pins.